sharkdp/numbat/book/src/comparison.md

 ## Other interesting tools / languages

 - [F#](https://fsharp.org/) is the only programming language that we know of that comes close in terms of having an expressive type system that is based on units of measure.
-In fact, Numbats type system is heavily inspired by F#, except that it uses physical dimensions instead of physical units on the type level.
+In fact, Numbat's type system is heavily inspired by F#, except that it uses physical dimensions instead of physical units on the type level.
 Both languages have full [type inference](./basics/functions.md#type-inference).
 F# is not listed above, as it's not really suitable as a scientific calculator.